ray-project/ray/doc/source/ray-observability/ray-metrics.rst

      - The amount of physical memory available per node, in bytes.
    * - `ray_component_uss_mb`
      - `Component`, `InstanceId`
-     - The measured unique set size in megabytes, broken down by logical Ray component (e.g., raylet, gcs, workers).
+     - The measured unique set size in megabytes, broken down by logical Ray component.
+Ray components consist of system components (e.g., raylet, gcs, dashboard, or agent) and the method names of running tasks/actors.
+   * - `ray_component_cpu_percentage`
+     - `Component`, `InstanceId`
+     - The measured CPU percentage, broken down by logical Ray component.
+Ray components consist of system components (e.g., raylet, gcs, dashboard, or agent) and the method names of running tasks/actors.
    * - `ray_node_gram_used`
      - `InstanceId`
      - The amount of GPU memory used per node, in bytes.